Click for homepage

 In total, between 100 and 200 agents were involved in the Dutch network, which consisted of a staff and field agents [1].
 The staff of ± 20 people was involved with organisational tasks, administration and instruction and training of field agents.
 In the event of a war with the Warsaw Pact countries, the staff would be moved to a safe base in the UK, North America or Canada.

 The field agents were divided into organisers and operators.
 An organiser was specialised in reconnaissance, forging ID papers, sabotage, information gathering, psychologic warfare, organising illegal press, etc. In the event of a war, the organiser would autonomously built his own clandestine network.
 Each organiser was assigned an operator who maintained contact with the staff abroad.
-The operator was specialised in operating the radio equipment, coding and decoding messages, sending these messages in Morse Code and preventing interception and direction finding.
+The operator was specialised in operating the radio equipment, coding and decoding messages, sending burst messages in morse code and preventing interception and direction finding.
 Initially, the agents would operate in pairs (organiser and operator), but later, when automatic radio stations were deployed, the single-agent concept was introduced [5].

 In 1990, after stories about subversive actions by the Italian SBO 'GLADIO' had reached the press, Dutch Prime Minister Ruud Lubbers confirmed the existence of a Dutch SBO.
 He also stated that, unlike the other SBOs, the Dutch organisation was autonomous and was not controlled by NATO, MI6 or the CIA.
-Less than two years later he saw himself forced to dismantle the organisation.
+Less than two years later, he saw himself forced to dismantle the organisation.

 1. Although the official name for the Dutch SBO was O&I, it is sometimes referred to as I&O, even by people who worked for the organisation [5] and by government officials [10].
-In 1985, the name was changed to A&B, but the old names O&I / I&O also remained in use.
+In 1985, the name was changed to A&B, but the old names O&I and I&O also remained in use.
 In the scope of this page we will use O&I.

-British Type 3 Mark II (WWII)
+British Type 3 Mark II (B2) of WWII vintage

 B2

-British Type A Mark III (WWII)
+British Type A Mark III (A3) of WWII vintage

 A3

-Whaddon Mk VII spy radio set (Paraset)
+Whaddon Mk VII spy radio set (Paraset) of WWII vintage

-Short-range UHF duplex radio link (WWII)
+Short-range UHF duplex radio link of WWII vintage.
+Used for coordinating air drops.

-British Mk-119 (WWII)
+British Mk-119 of WWII vintage

-ZO-47 radio set developed by Philips/NSF around 1957
+ZO-47 radio set developed by Philips/NSF around 1947

 Modular German SP-15 spy radio set, known in the Netherlands as FSS-7 and modified with a synthesizer

-Fully automatic British PRM-4150 suitcase transceiver, developed by RACAL.
+Fully automatic British PRM-4150 suitcase transceiver, developed by Racal.
 Known in the Netherlands as DZO-81.

 Fully digital pan-European clandestine radio station FS-5000.
 Also known by its codename HARPOON.
 In the Netherlands known as AZO-90.